Is it too late to become a Graphic Designer at 50?

 They have to manage their clients, apply for new projects, apply client corrections to existing projects and, more often than not, juggle another job besides graphic design.

-This is because graphic designers usually work in printing firms or ad agencies full-time while managing their design career from home.
+This is because graphic designers usually work in printing firms or ad agencies full-time while managing their design careers from home.

 Learning about marketing and communications is just as crucial as familiarising yourself with design programs such as Adobe Illustrator and Photoshop, the two most essential tools in your arsenal besides your sketchbook.